joshgledhill/joshgledhill/README.md

 - 👋 Hi, I’m Josh
-- 👀 I’m an Software Dev - Python/JavaScript/HTML/CSS
+- 👀 I’m an Data Analyst - Python/MySQL/Excel/PowerBI
-- 🌱 I’m currently focusing on building Web Apps / Websites 🌐
+- 🌱 I’m currently building my data analytics business 📊
 - 📫 You can contact me by email: josh@joshgledhill.tech, I will get back to you as soon as possible!

 <!---